phreeza/manuscript_axon_potentials/doc/manuscript.md

 *The barn owl neurophonic as an example that shows these properties*(**Fig 3**)

+In order to test our model of the extracellular field of axon bundles, we compared it to recordings from the barn owl auditory brain stem.

 - To test the model, we tried it on the barn owl
 - Stimulated with clicks and recorded at different depths
 - model anatomy and nerve cell response (with refractory period)